50 Signs You’re Healthy from Every Type of Doctor

 Your eyes are clear

 “As facial plastic surgeons, we are always noticing minute details about a person’s face.
 We spend considerable time speaking to patients, making eye contact and watching the movement of their facial muscles.
-The eyes can reveal many things about the general health and psychological state about an individual—whether they are well rested or tired, bright and energetic or sad and depressed.
-The eyes may be white and clear or bloodshot or yellow indicating the possibility of minor or serious illness.
+The eyes can reveal many things about the general health and psychological state about an individual—whether they are well rested or tired, bright and energetic, or sad and depressed.
+The eyes may be white and clear or bloodshot or yellow, indicating the possibility of minor or serious illness.
 The animation of one’s face while answering questions may similarly reflect aspects of their physical and well as psychological health.” —Fred G. Fedok, MD, President, AAFPRS.
+Want to find out more about what your eyes are communicating?
 Learn the 13 things your eye doctor won’t tell you.

 Your body fat percentage is normal